akhilmaddineni/Books/README.md

-Notes from books i am reading and soultions to the excercises
+Notes from books and courses that I am reading and soultions to the excercises